-Manitoba Hydro is committed to seeking input on this plan from Indigenous communities and organizations through the MMTP Monitoring Committee and the project First Nations and Metis Engagement Process.
+Manitoba Hydro is committed to seeking input on this plan from Indigenous communities through the project First Nations and Metis Engagement Process (FNMEP).
+Manitoba Hydro representatives have met with Indigenous communities during project engagement and understand that vegetation management is a critical concern.

-To date Manitoba Hydro has heard extensive comments and concerns through its engagement processes, Clean Environment Commission Hearing as well as the National Energy Board proceedings related to the use of herbicides as part of its IVMP.
-Key comments and concerns heard from the Public and Indigenous communities to date include:
+To date Manitoba Hydro has heard extensive comments and concerns through its engagement processes, Clean Environment Commission Hearing related to the use of herbicides as part of its IVMP.
+Key comments and concerns heard from the public and Indigenous communities to date include:

-- The use of chemicals for managing vegetation along the transmission lines is of continued concern to the public and Indigenous communities - There are beliefs held by some Indigenous communities that herbicides will have an overall negative effect that will preclude use of the land; - The potential for runoff of herbicide and its effects on surface and ground water; - Environmentally sensitive sites, such as locations of berry picking, medicinal plant harvesting, or sites where rare plants are found should be set aside as non-herbicide zones; - Questions about the frequency of spraying, and the method and machinery used for spraying; - Indigenous community members advise that chemicals pollute the lands, leach into the water system, get absorbed by plants and eaten by the birds and wildlife. - Recommendation that Manitoba Hydro use 100 m or more as a minimum for the riparian buffer zone to reduce the risks of herbicides leaching into water; - Notice of upcoming vegetation control programs with an opportunity for feedback; and - Requirement for signage of when and where herbicides are applied.
+- Contamination of surface and groundwater related to herbicide runoff; - Contamination of the land related to herbicide use; - Effects to animals who live around areas that are sprayed with herbicides or eat vegetation affected by herbicides; - Effects to specific sites, such as locations of berry picking, medicinal plant harvesting, or sites where rare plants are found should be set aside as non-herbicide zones; - Reduction or affect to the power of culturally or spiritually-important plants; - Questions about the frequency of spraying, and the method and machinery used for spraying; - Recommendation that Manitoba Hydro use 100 m or more as a minimum for the riparian buffer zone to reduce the risks of herbicides leaching into water; - Notice of upcoming vegetation control programs with an opportunity for feedback; and - Requirement for signage of when and where herbicides are applied.